ansys/pyansys-dev-guide/doc/source/how-to/setting-up.rst

 Activate
 ~~~~~~~~
-You would activate the above virtual environment with:
+You would activate the preceding virtual environment with:

 .. tabs::